 - We recycle about 80% of our waste using the various schemes available, and we encourage sustainable tourism by providing for walkers and cyclists; there are beautiful walks along the river bank to the pubs and marinas and local crafts people and we have bicycles for you borrow so there is plenty to do without stepping into your car.

-- We support local businesses and charities and Richard is Chairman of Shotley Parish Council.
+- We support local businesses and charities and Richard is Vice Chairman of Shotley Parish Council.

 At Orwell View Barns, we encourage guests to consider their environmental impact and where possible to:

 - Compost green kitchen waste;

 - Use the separate bins provided for bottles, cans and paper;